-Brazil, world leader of homicides, hits new record
+Record homicides in Brazil underscore eroding security

-RIO DE JANEIRO (AP) — A record 63,880 people were slain in Brazil last year, making it the deadliest year in the country’s history, a report said Thursday.
+RIO DE JANEIRO (AP) — A record 63,880 people were slain in Brazil last year, according to a report released Thursday, a grim milestone that underscores deteriorating security in Latin America’s largest nation on the eve of a presidential election.

-Latin America’s largest nation has long been the world leader in overall homicide numbers, and its homicide rate is also one of the highest.
+Brazil has long been the world leader in overall homicide numbers, and its homicide rate is also one of the highest.
+But security groups are raising alarms about the continued rise in killings — 61,597 homicides in 2016 after several years below 60,000.

-The Brazilian Public Security Forum, an independent organization that tracks national crime statistics and produced the report, said organized crime is one of the reasons the rate keeps growing.

-But it added that increasingly violent police operations also play an important role.
-Those operations come as authorities seek to confront drug gangs that control many of Brazil’s slum networks known as favelas.
-The report counted an average of 14 deaths a day at the hands of police officers, which it said was a 20 percent increase over last year.
+The surge in violence has made public security a major concern for Brazilians.

 Most Read Nation & World Stories